The Morning After (novel)

 The Morning After (بامداد خمار, lit.
-Bamdad-e Khomar) and also as Drunkard Morning, is a novel by Iranian author Fattaneh Haj Seyed Javadi, first published in 1995 (1374 SH).
+Bamdad-e Khomar) and also as Drunkard Morning, is a novel by Iranian author Fattaneh Haj Seyed Javadi, first published in 1995.

 The story depicts a tragic love between a young aristocratic woman and a carpenter from the lower class.

 It became one of the best-selling novels of contemporary Iranian literature and is often cited as a representative example of modern popular fiction in Iran.

 Publication and reception

 The Morning After reportedly sold about 150,000 copies within its first two years, and reached an estimated total of 300,000 copies during the first decade after its publication, with some editions having print runs ranging from 10,000 to 18,000 copies.